Europe props up energy firms amid liquidity crunch | MarketScreener

 ($1 = 10.5333 Swedish crowns)

-(Reporting by Vera Eckert and Nora Buli; Editing by Miranda Murray and Edmund Blair)
+(Reporting by Vera Eckert and Nora Buli; additional reporting by Jason Hovet, Marek Strzelecki, Editing by Edmund Blair, Kirsten Donovan and Louise Heavens)